All the Good Girls Go to Hell: Synopsis

 Eilish walks down a deserted road, completely covered in oil, as flames erupt around her.

 The music video picks up where "Bury a Friend" left off, opening with a shot of syringes being used to stab Eilish's back by a team of medical workers.
 She sprouts a pair of giant white wings from her back.
 When attempting to fly, Eilish falls down from the sky and lands on Earth into a huge oil spill, symbolizing the threat of wildlife being destroyed when humans pollute the environment.
-She gets stuck, with her white wings and eyes starting to fill with oil as she struggles to crawl out of the pit.

-She tries to break free from the oil, but struggles to do so.
+She gets stuck, with her white wings and eyes starting to fill with oil as she struggles to crawl out of the pit and break free from the oil.
 She barely manages to escape from the oil spill and emerges, with her entire body and white wings being now covered with the black oil.
 Eilish stares in disbelief at the world and starts to walk towards a dimly lit, deserted dirt road as her transformation continues.
 As Eilish continues to walk down the road, she begins to leave a trail of oil on the ground, which soon begins to catch on fire.
 Her now black wings also get set on fire.
 Eilish still continues to aimlessly stumble down the road and towards the camera.
 She frowns at the camera and turns around; her wings are now burnt and begin to twitch.
 The fire continues to spread throughout the area.
 Silhouettes of women dance in the fires around Eilish, representing people who don't care about global warming, as she walks alone into the night.